LATAM Airlines, Azul to cut international flights up to 30% due to coronavirus

-SAO PAULO (Reuters) - LATAM Airlines Group (LTM.SN) and Brazil carrier Azul SA (AZUL.N) said on Thursday they will cut capacity on international flights by up to 30% as demand collapses due to the global coronavirus outbreak.
+SAO PAULO (Reuters) - LATAM Airlines Group (LTM.SN) and Brazil carrier Azul SA (AZUL.N) said on Thursday they will cut capacity on international flights by up to 30% as demand has collapsed due to the global coronavirus outbreak.

-The regional carriers also suspended their previous earnings guidance for 2020 and declined to issue new forecasts for the year, citing lack of visibility.
+The regional carriers also suspended their previous earnings guidance for 2020 and said they do not have enough certainties to issue new forecasts for the year.

-Azul shares fell as much as 34% on the news in Sao Paulo, the leading loser in the Bovespa index which fell enough to trigger a circuit breaker.
-LATAM shares fell 13% in Santiago.

-LATAM, the region’s largest carrier, said it would cut flights between April 1 and May 30, with the reductions focused solely on international routes.
+LATAM is the region’s largest carrier and said it would cut flights between April 1 and May 30, focused on flights between South America and the United States or Europe.

 The outbreak comes at a particularly risky moment for Azul, which was planning for an aggressive business expansion.
 This year, it announced an agreement to buy smaller airline Twoflex to expand domestic flights.
 Last year it launched new international flights to New York City and began receiving new planes from Embraer SA (EMBR3.SA).